-A. The Aftel Award for Handmade Perfume is a special discretionary award within the artisan category.
-To submit for the Aftel Award, fill out the artisan category submission form and select the fee dd-on that says "I want my perfume to be considered for the Aftel Award".
+A. To submit for the Aftel Award, fill out the artisan category submission form and select the fee add-on that says "I want my perfume to be considered for the Aftel Award".
 In the form, tick the little box that states that your submission qualifies for the Aftel Award.
 We'll take it from there!

 Q. I USED A PRE-MADE PERFUME BASE FROM A FRAGRANCE HOUSE.
 DO I QUALIFY FOR HANDMADE?
 FOR ARTISAN?

-A. Whether the perfumer used pre-made bases or not when they created their formula does not factor into the handmade qualification, or the artisan qualification.
-We used the art world for our model in this: When Andy Warhol painted a Campbell Soup can (an image which he didn't originally design) he was still is able to contextualize it in his own way, thereby creating enough distance from the original soup can to warrant him being called the author of the new image.
-In more prosaic terms, we base our definition of 'hand-made' and 'artisan' on how the business is run and how the perfume is brought to market, not on where the perfumer gets their materials.
+A. We do not track whether the perfumer used pre-made bases when they created their formula.
+We used the art world for our model in this: When Andy Warhol painted a Campbell Soup can (an object which he didn't originally design) he was still is able to contextualize it in his own way, thereby creating enough distance from the original soup can to warrant him being called the author of the new image.
+In more prosaic terms, we base our definition of 'hand-made' and 'artisan' on how the business is run, not on which materials the perfumer uses.